cendrars59/OPC-DA-P5/README.md

 - Display the list of categories
 - Once a category has been selected, display the list of products into
-- Once a product has been selected, display the detailed view of the product. on the detailed view display the list of recommanded products according the nutrition grade.
+- Once a product has been selected, display the detailed view of the product. on the detailed view display the list of recommended products according the nutrition grade.
 Propose to save the save the search.
 Save the search.